torcolvin/couchbase-lite-wiki/Intro.md

 # Intro To LiteCore

 **Couchbase Lite Core**, or **LiteCore**, is the shared cross-platform implementation of Couchbase Lite’s functionality.
-LiteCore itself is written in C++ and exposes C++ and C APIs.
+LiteCore itself is written in C++ and exposes C and [[C++|CPlusPlus API]] APIs.
 Each Couchbase Lite implementation wraps around LiteCore’s API to provide an idiomatic API in its platform’s language.

 > Important: LiteCore itself is not Couchbase Lite!
 It is not a product, we do not support 3rd parties using it directly, and its “public” API is public only to Couchbase Lite.
 We do have an [official Couchbase Lite implementation with a C/C++ API](https://github.com/couchbaselabs/couchbase-lite-C) for developers to use.